 By Masayuki Kitano

-SINGAPORE, Nov 20 (Reuters) - The euro hit a two-month low against the yen on Monday, as German Chancellor Angela Merkel’s efforts to form a three-way coalition government failed, raising concerns over political uncertainty in the euro zone’s largest economy.
+SINGAPORE, Nov 20 (Reuters) - The euro hit a two-month low against the yen on Monday, as German Chancellor Angela Merkel’s efforts to form a three-way coalition government failed, stoking political uncertainty in the euro zone’s largest economy.

-The euro slid broadly in early Asian trade after news of the breakdown of the coalition talks among German parties reached the market, but later pared some of its losses.
+The euro slid broadly in early Asian trade after the break down of the German coalition talks, but later pared some of its losses.

 The euro’s retreat helped support the dollar against a basket of six major currencies, with the dollar index edging up 0.3 percent to 93.968.

-Against the yen, the dollar held steady at 112.01, having set a one-month low of 111.89 yen but later regained its footing.
+Against the yen, the dollar held steady at 112.01, having set a one-month low of 111.89 yen earlier on Monday.